 What you can dial up right now is retention.
 Keep your talented team with meaningful work, great career growth and development opportunities, better pay and benefits, a positive work culture, well-managed processes, and profit margin discipline.
 Smart leaders have also rediscovered “The Stay Interview” – the opposite of an exit interview.
 Instead of asking why an employee is quitting, a stay interview focuses on what motivates the employee to stick around.
 Your questions focus on what could be better about their work experience and how they envision the next stage of their career.

 All these strategies are within your control – especially now when people are quitting jobs not because of pay, but because of toxic work cultures, unethical or greedy managers, chaos due to lack of process discipline, and burnout from too many hours, or not enough appreciation.

 For 2022 and beyond, you have a once-in-a-lifetime opportunity to woo away employees who long for a higher sense of purpose and outstanding management practices.

-Since November 2021, according to LinkedIn job surveys, more people are looking to change careers and industries now than any time in recent U.S. history.
-Younger employees – namely Millennials (born after 1980) and Generation Z (born after 2000) are especially eager to move in a different direction compared to older workers.
+Since November 2021, according to LinkedIn job surveys, more people are looking to change careers and industries now than at any time in recent U.S. history.
+Younger employees – namely Millennials (born after 1980) and Generation Z (born after 2000), are especially eager to move in a different direction compared to older workers.
 What’s more, women changed careers 10% more than men since March 2020.
 Take note since we are seeing more female business owners and workers in the construction industry than ever before.